Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 	str.replace(regex, replacement),
 );

+// The first time you only use 2/3 of the parameters used but because we use curry from ramda}
-const replaceVowels = replace(/[AEIOU]/gi, '!');
+// the code still works and waits us to add the third parameter to work const replaceVowels = replace(/[AEIOU]/gi, '!');

-// Ramda allows you to pass al the arguments in different callings to the function const result = replaceVowels('Hey I have words');
+// Here its called the first parameter const result = replaceVowels('Hey I have words');

 console.log(result);